Community Narrowboats

 London Canal Museum works with local community narrowboats which are often used to enable groups of children, disabled people, or retired people, and others, a combined day out involving a visit to the Museum and a trip on the canal, perhaps including the navigation of Islington Tunnel.
 Community Narrowboats are important partners in the museum's education work and often introduce young people to the canals.

-The Angel 2 of Islington is a new 70 foot steel narrowboat owned and operated by the Islington Community Boat Trust, a Registered Charity, No 271457.
+The Angel II of Islington is a 70 foot steel narrowboat owned and operated by the Angel Community Canal Boat Trust, a Registered Charity, No 1103542.
 It can comfortably accommodate 12 people.
 It has facilities for overnight trips, with foam mattress bunks, two washrooms/toilets and a shower.
 The galley is equipped with a gas cooker, fridge, and utensils.

-For more information contact Rose Bowen: E-mail: info@inba.org.uk. or see the Islington Community Boat Trust website
+For more information contact Phil Gavigan: E-mail: info@acct.org.uk or see the Angel Boat website

-The Pirate Club was founded in 1966 by the Viscount St. Davids as a canalside youth club.
+The Pirate Castle was founded in 1966 by Viscount St David's as a canalside youth club.
 It was called the Pirate Club by its early members who were famous for their raids on passing canal boats to help raise funds to build themselves a clubhouse.
-The Pirate Castle in Camden was built in 1977 and is the club's permanent home.
-It is believed to be the last fortified building to be erected in the UK.
-The Pirate Club is a fun and quirky place.
+The Pirate Castle in Camden was opened in 1977 and is now the Pirates permanent home.
+It is believed to be the last fortified building built in the U.K. The Pirate Castle is a fun and quirky place to be.

 Both boats go out with a skipper to look after the safety of the groups on board.
 There is always a safety talk before the boat sets off.
-The club's Narrowboat Manager, Giles Higgett, has been skippering boats since 1983.
-He is also a trainer for the Royal Yachting Association and the Community Boats Association.
-The Pirate skippers have certificates of Community Boat Management.
-The safety of the groups that use the boats is their prime concern.
+The Castle's Canal Boat Manager, Andrew Carpenter, has been skippering canal boats since 1999.
+He holds a Boatmasters Licence and is also a trainer for the National Community Boats Association and the Royal Yachting Association.
+All Pirate Castle skippers have qualified with the Certificate in Community Boat Management.
+The safety of every group that comes on board is their prime concern.

-Canal boating is great fun and groups enjoy themselves!
-It is not the Club's Children on the stern of the community narrowboat Pirate Princessaim to offer chauffeur driven cruises but to involve the groups in as many aspects of boating as possible - steering, using the ropes and working the locks.
-However, group members can do as much or as little as they choose.
-The Club wishes to tailor each trip to the needs of the group which will be on board, so the more planning and discussion there is in advance, the better.
-A trip on the Pirate Club's narrowboats can be a memorable experience, and many groups come back to the Pirate Club time and time again.
+Canal boating is great fun and the groups enjoy themselves!
+It is not the Pirate Castle's aim to offer chauffeur driven cruises, but to involve the group in as many boating activities as possible - steering, using the ropes and working the locks.
+However, group members are free to do as much or as little as they choose.
+The Castle always tries to tailor each trip to the needs of the group, so the more planning and discussion there is in advance the better.
+A trip on the Pirate Castle's canal boats can be a memorable and fun experience and many groups come back to the Castle time and time again.

-The narrowboats are available for use by all kinds of community groups such as youth clubs, schools, church groups, hostels, homes and pensioner groups.
-The hire charge for charitable groups is kept as low as possible by the Pirate Club subsidising about half of the real cost. however a full rate is charged to family or business groups.
-The Club will be pleased to hear from you and can give prices.
+The Pirate Castle canal boats are available for use by all kinds of community and charity groups such as youth groups, church groups, hostels, homes and pensioner groups.
+The hire charge for charitable groups is kept as low as possible with the Pirate Castle subsidising about half of the true costs.
+However, a full hire rate is charged to all private and business groups.
+The Pirate Castle will be pleased to hear from you and happy to advise you on routes and prices.

 The Pirate Club